idevkhalid/practice-code/README.md

 # practice-code
-code for javascript and this is my first repository
+code for javascript <br> and this is my first repository